-CAUTION: A blown fuse may be just a symptom of some other problem.
+A blown fuse may be just a symptom of some other problem.
 If a new fuse blows right away, the cause should be diagnosed and corrected by a qualified Honda technician.
 Never replace a fuse with anything but another fuse of the same or lower rating.
 A higher capacity fuse could cause damage and even start a fire.

-The main fuses and some primary fuses are installed in the fuse box on the right front fender in the engine compartment.
+The main fuse and some primary fuses are installed on the right front fender beside the battery.

-If the circuits from the battery are ever overloaded (by a short in the system drawing too much current for example) a main fuse will blow, preventing damage to the entire wiring harness.
+If the circuits from the battery are ever overloaded (by a short in the system drawing too much current for example) the main or a primary fuse will blow, preventing damage to the entire wiring harness.
 If the main fuse blows, have a Honda dealer check the system, repair the cause, and replace the fuse.